What is Electronic Direct Mail (EDM) marketing?

 5. Create your campaign

-You will need an email marketing platform (with or without automation) to create your campaigns.
+You will need email marketing software (with or without automation) to create your campaigns.
 Gone are the days where you send plain text or nicely designed HTML emails.
 Now, most platforms are drag and drop, and you can create a no-code EDM within minutes.

 But what you pay for is what you get, and if you are forecasting email marketing to bring you $30,000 in revenue and are only willing to spend $100 to solve a problem, you might not get the best-optimized solution for you to hit your goals.